ararrocks/yaml-file-renamer/README.md

 - you can not create new folders by setting the filename to "{foldername}/{filename}" (yet)
 - "[[Links to Files]]" work, the brackets get stripped

+# known limitations
+- dates are not yet rendered correctly
+- its only changin the name of the active file - no background updates recognized for performance
+- there is no setting to run this only shortcut

 let me know if anything is odd